Create an Android Project

 - Click the Finish button.

 - It may take some time as Android Studio prepares your app for the first time.
-Once it's done,
+Once it's done, you should see your editor appear like the one below.

 - Open the Project window (View > Tool Windows > Project).
 Or use a keyboard